YriyQKoty/HIMARS/README.md

 # HIMARS
- Test project for buldying up skills.
+ Test project for building up skills in ballistics and simulator mechanics.